Chapter 2 of Nobody Left Behind offers an overview of the book.

 People in general give free rein to their imaginations when conjuring up scenarios involving "the mark of the beast."
 Most assume this mark relates to end times.
 Once again, the excitement of predicting the future takes precedence over the drudgery of studying history.
 Consider the thoughts presented in Chapter 14, "666: the Mark of the Beast," and keep in mind that since the beast is related to Rome, the mark of the beast must also somehow be related to Rome.
-Click on Chapter 14 title to read and/or download entire chapter.
+Click on Chapter 14 title to read it online.

 The Kingdom and the Church